Robert Graves: First World War

 At the outbreak of the First World War in August 1914, Graves enlisted almost immediately, taking a commission in the 2nd Battalion of the Royal Welch Fusiliers as a second lieutenant (on probation) on 12 August.
-He was confirmed in his rank on 10 March 1915, and received rapid promotion, being promoted to lieutenant on 5 May 1915 and to captain on 26 October.
+He was confirmed in his rank on 10 March 1915, and received rapid promotion, to lieutenant on 5 May 1915 and to captain on 26 October.
 In August 1916 an officer who disliked him spread the rumour that he was the brother of a captured German spy who had assumed the name "Karl Graves".
 The problem resurfaced in a minor way in the Second World War, when a suspicious rural policeman blocked his appointment to the Special Constabulary.

 He published his first volume of poems, Over the Brazier, in 1916.
 He developed an early reputation as a war poet and was one of the first to write realistic poems about the experience of frontline conflict.
-In later years, he omitted his war poems from his collections, on the grounds that they were too obviously "part of the war poetry boom."
-On 20 July at High Wood during the Battle of the Somme, he was so badly wounded by a shell fragment through the lung that he was expected to die and was officially reported as having died of wounds.
+In later years, he omitted his war poems from his collections, on the grounds that they were too obviously "part of the war poetry boom", though the early "In the Wilderness" was retained.
+On 20 July 1916 at High Wood during the Battle of the Somme, he was so badly wounded by a shell fragment through the lung that he was expected to die and was officially reported as having died of wounds.
 He gradually recovered and, apart from a brief spell back in France, spent the remainder of the war in England.